At the sign of the Barking lion...

 Sudbury St Gregory

-Sudbury St Gregory Sudbury St Gregory Sudbury St Gregory
+Sudbury St Gregory Sudbury St Gregory St Gregory (and St Peter)

-The late medieval rebuilding of the church was achieved in one long campaign lasting about 150 years, and was unrolled more or less from west to east.
-In the middle of the 14th Century the rebuilding of the tower began, but then the Black Death intervened.
-Work restarted, and a bequest of 1384 left a noble towards the making of the tower there.
-There are other surviving bequests from 1450 onwards, but none of them mention the tower and it is likely to have been complete by the early 15th Century.
-Before then came the north aisle, the gift of Simon of Sudbury, Archbishop of Canterbury from 1375 to 1381, who met an unusual death for an Archbishop and we will meet him again inside.
+The late medieval rebuilding of the church was achieved in what seems to have been one long campaign lasting about a century, which unrolled more or less from west to east.
+A bequestr in 1384 by Peter Bory left 6s 8d towards the making of the tower there, suggesting that work was already underway.
+The north aisle came as the gift of Simon of Sudbury, Archbishop of Canterbury from 1375 to 1381, who met an unusual death for an Archbishop and we will meet him again inside.
 Then came the nave, clerestories and the south aisle, the widening of the church necessitating a new south porch which we will come to in a moment.
-Then, last of all, the great chancel was built right at the end of the 15th Century.
+By the 1450 and 1460s, attention was being paid to the nave furnishings.
+In 1457, William Herward left 20 shillings (about a thousand pounds in today's money) for the painting of the image on the candlebeam of the said church.
+Nine years later, Richard Herward left another 20 shillings to the same work.Last of all, the great chancel was built right at the end of the 15th Century.
 As Pevsner observed it is quite as long as the nave, and all the more imposing for this.
 It was designed to accommodate a college of priests.

 The most memorable approach to the church is from the south, along the former line of Gregory Street.
 You enter the churchyard through an avenue leading to the great south porch.
 The unfamiliar width and shape of the porch is because it also contains a chapel to the east of the entrance which is entered from inside the church.
 They were clearly built together, although they are structurally separate wihin the shell of the porch.
 There is something similar not far off at Clare.
 A 1464 bequest made by Henry Sythyng left forty shillings for a window to be made in the chapel to have a better light, so this may be around the time of its completion.
-The chapel formerly contained the shrine of Our Lady of Sudbury, although when I visited in the summer of 2020 I'm afraid it was filled with stacked furniture.
+The chapel formerly contained the shrine of Our Lady of Sudbury, although in later years it was used as the last resting place of the Carter family.
 Be that as it may, this is as grand an entrance to any Suffolk church as you'll find, and you step into an interior where the patina of age survives, as well as a sense of the continuity of its use.

 The 19th Century restoration here was the work of William Butterfield, fresh from All Saints Margaret Street in the early 1860s.
 He would provide familiar echoes of that glorious London temple at a number of East Anglian churches, but not here.
 This is a pity in a way, for he might have brought Alexander Gibbs or the Bell & Beckham workshop along for the ride, but in fact the glass here came twenty years or more after Butterfield, the tamer work of Lavers, Barraud & Westlake and of Heaton, Butler & Bayne, and their sequence of 19th Century glass saints in the nave windows is imposing without being overwhelming.
 The benches that came with Butterfield's restoration were curious affairs, freestanding open structures.
 A minister I met here once compared them to garden furniture, and you could see why.
 Nevertheless they lasted into the 21st Century, but they have now gone to be replaced with modern chairs.
-The blue uphostery of the new seating was perhaps intended to fit in with the blue of Butterfield's restored canopy of honour and chancel roof, though some people think them garish.
+The blue uphostery of the new seating was perhaps intended to fit in with the blue of Butterfield's restored canopy of honour and chancel roof, though I'm told that some people think them garish.
 They are certainly better than Butterfield's benches, although perhaps simple cane chairs would have looked better, but of course they would not have been so comfortable.
 It is hard to know what to do for the best in such a situation, I suppose.
-The first two photographs below show the nave as it was in 2007 and then in 2020.

 The west end of the nave is dominated by a magnificent and carefully restored 15th Century font cover.
 It towers into space and is reminiscent of those at Ufford and Worlingworth.
 The font beneath it is unusual for East Anglia, for although early Perpendicular in style (and so probably at least half a century before its cover) it is shallow-bowled and with simple tracery patterns.
 It is probably contemporary with the rebuilding of the north aisle, the font cover coming when the body of the nave was completed and roughly contemporary with the south porch.
 Perhaps it was calculated to impress the pilgrims visiting the shrine in the south porch chapel.